Kitsunebi: True identity

 Depiction of kitsunebi from the Kunmō Tenchiben.
 It depicts a fox holding a bone in its mouth and causing a fire.

 In various folk legends and writings of the Edo Period, there are many things said about foxes concerning how their breath would glow, how they would strike with their tails to light a fire, and how they would have a glowing ball called the "kitsunebi-tama" (kitsunebi ball), among other tales.
 The Kanpō period essay the Shokoku Rijidan states that in the beginning years of Genroku, when fishermen capture kitsunebi with their nets, there would be a kitsunebi-tama caught in their nets, and it was an object that was useful as illumination because it does not shine during the daytime but would glow at night time.

 In the Genroku period book about herbalism, the Honchō Shokkan, there is a statement about how foxes would use withered trees on the ground to make fires.
 "Fox fire" in English is translated to "kitsunebi" in Japanese, and this "fox" does not refer to the animal, but instead means "withered" or "rotten and discolored", and seeing how "fox fire" refers to the fire of withered trees and the light of hypha and mushroom roots that cling to withered trees, statements such as the one from the Honchō Shokkan could be seen to refer to the light from the hypha on withered trees on the ground.

 Also in the Honchō Shokkan, there are statements about how foxes would make light using human skulls and horse bones, and the Meiwa period Kunmō Tenchiben by the yomihon author Takai Ranzan and the late Edo Period Shōzan Chomon Kishū by the essayist Miyoshi Shōzan also state that foxes would hold horse bones in their mouth to light a fire.
 In the collection of strange tales from the Nagano Prefecture, the Shinshū Hyaku Monogatari, when a person goes near a kitsunebi, there would be a fox holding human bones in their mouth, and after the fox goes away, the human bone would be glowing a turquoise color.
 From things such as this, Enryō Inoue among others support the theory that phosphorous light given off from within bones is linked to kitsunebi.
-Phosphorus spontaneously combusts above 60 degrees, which would also be a reason for why the fox's true identity would be linked to the light from phosphorus.
+Phosphorus spontaneously combusts above 30°C, which would also be a reason for why the fox's true identity would be linked to the light from phosphorus.
 However, the kitsunebi in legends is said to be visible even from a distance of several kilometers away, which would be hard to square with the idea that they are actually sources of light as weak as hypha or phosphorus.

 In 1977, the folkloricist Yoshiharu Tsunda's detailed research gave the explanation that almost all kitsunebi can be explained by a large refraction of light that often occurs in alluvial fans that go between mountainous and plain regions.
 There are also other hypotheses on their true identities such as the natural combustion of petroleum or ball lightning, but there are many that still go unexplained.